Sameera733/Sameera733/README.md

 ### 👩‍💻 About Me

 Hey there!
-I'm Sameera — a passionate Software Engineer with a love for building impactful web apps
+I'm Sameera — a passionate Software Engineer with a love and **CS.CODE.IN FELLOW `24 ** for building impactful web apps
 and empowering communities through technology.
 I’ve worked with startups, non-profits, and bootcamps
 to build scalable solutions and mentor others on their coding journeys.